 I started working as a consultant four years ago.
 I then incorporated my business as an LLC and have been going strong ever since.
 I work from home most days, an average of five hours each day—typically about 30 hours per week, for several clients.

 After years in Corporate America, I didn’t realize my dream job would be working right out of my house.
 I can provide strategic counsel and support to one client while crafting social media posts for another, all while having a flexible schedule.
 This flexibility has allowed me to stop paying for child care and be there more for my kids, who are now teens, after school.
 I think this presence in their lives is invaluable.
 I can see them play in their lacrosse games, pick them up from school for medical appointments, and help them with their homework (or make sure they are doing their homework).

-The value of this flexible work life was never more evident than last spring, when my husband was diagnosed with Stage 4 bladder cancer.
+The value of this flexible work life was never more evident than a few years ago, when my husband was diagnosed with Stage 4 bladder cancer.
 I didn’t miss one medical appointment or chemo session.
 I was there to care for him while still working for my clients.
 It wasn’t easy, but it would have been impossible if I was employed full time outside the home.

 What lawmakers need to know: I choose to be an independent contractor, and it’s working for me and for my family.
 I am the primary breadwinner in our household, not because my husband was sick, but because I work hard every day and make a good living.
 I choose my schedule and work when I need to (nights and weekends) to get the job done.
 I pay a significant amount in quarterly taxes, and have had to purchase several types of business insurance, but it’s worth it to have the flexibility and the opportunity to do what I do best every day for clients who appreciate the contributions I bring to their business.